0xbenc/bash-zoo/README.md

    ```

    Paste the raw base32 TOTP secret when prompted (single line).
 The file lands at `~/.password-store/work/github/mfa.gpg`.
-4. **Sync across devices (optional)** — If you use git to sync your password store, commit the new entry so other machines running `mfa` can see it.
-The script respects `PASSWORD_STORE_DIR` if you keep the store somewhere else.
+4. **Sync across devices (optional)** — If you use git to sync your password store, commit the new entry so other machines can see it.
+Passage respects `PASSWORD_STORE_DIR` if you keep the store somewhere else.

-Once the store contains at least one `*/mfa` entry, run `mfa`, fuzzy-search the account, and the current 6-digit code lands in your clipboard.
-The countdown banner helps you see how long the code remains valid.
+Once the store contains at least one `*/mfa` entry, run `passage mfa` to start directly in an MFA-only view, fuzzy-search the account, and copy the current 6‑digit code.

-Security note: `mfa` never passes your secret as a command argument.
+Security note: Passage never passes your secret as a command argument.
 It reads the single-line secret from `pass` and feeds it to `oathtool` via stdin to avoid exposure in process listings.

 > All setup scripts live in `setup/<os>/<script>.sh` and match the script names one-to-one.